 Types of Camping Lanterns

 The three main types of camping lanterns are electric lanterns, fuel-burning lanterns, and candle lanterns.

 Each of these types of lanterns has several sub-types.
-Selecting your preferred fuel type is the first step to buying the best camping lantern for you.
+Selecting your preferred fuel type is the first step to choosing the best camping lantern for your needs.

 Electric lanterns have taken over as the most popular type of lantern for camping.

-They include solar lanterns, LED lanterns, battery-operated lanterns, and rechargeable lanterns.
+These camping lanterns include solar lanterns, LED lanterns, battery-operated lanterns, rechargeable lanterns, and more.

-Electric lanterns are bright and durable.
-They have a long battery life.
-Many are rechargeable and some have built-in solar panels.
-They are child-friendly and are safe to use inside of a tent.
+Electric lanterns are bright, durable, and lightweight.
+Most have a long battery life.
+Many are rechargeable and some even have built-in solar panels.
+These lanterns are child-friendly and are safe to use inside of your tent.
 They make great camping lanterns for kids.

-Their main downside is that most models require new batteries on a regular basis.
+The main downside to electric lanterns is that most models require new batteries on a regular basis.

 Fuel-burning lanterns are the traditional type of lantern for camping.

 These camp lanterns include kerosene lanterns, propane lanterns, butane lanterns, and others that use less common gas-powered fuel sources.